OmniLlama/LAB-Assist/README.md

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.

-## Current Status
+## Hopefully Near-Future Improvements

-Moving MIDI and Sequencer functionality from heartbeat-sequencer(https://github.com/abudaan/heartbeat) to webDAW(https://github.com/abudaan/webdaw-modules), along with several integration overhauls between components, in hopes of using the latest updates and achieve the fastest/lowest level interoperability between the MIDI, Controller events, and dynamic playback, as well as remedying a few long standing bugs before overhauling most visual/interface components.
+- Moving Sequencer functionality from heartbeat-sequencer(https://github.com/abudaan/heartbeat) to webDAW(https://github.com/abudaan/webdaw-modules) & making several integration refinements between components
+  - In hopes of using the latest updates and achieve the fastest & lowest-level interoperability between the MIDI Input, Controller events, and audio feedback / playback.
+- Overhauling visual/interface components.
+  - Including more customizablility in button arrangement and color schemes, adding different platform schemes and game-dependent labelling
+  - Less debug interface garishly on the page (obviously)
+  - Directional input path tracing and show/hide different direcitonal inputs in display / editor
+  - Proper input display playback from the editor
+- Implementing the 'Melodic Phrase' generator for playback
+  - Arbitrarily sequential and procedural at first, then grouped based on input cluster recognition and user-selected grouping
+  - Implement basic triad/chording for movement phrases, and melodic accompaniment for buttons, both based on chosen key & scale
+  - Eventually creating more diverse and unique melodic interactions for longer/divergent input sequences, including different cadences for
+- Implementing input 'Rehearsal' AKA matching the playback and subsequent feedback
+  - Currently difficult to make meaningful due to sync and feedback conflicts that are actively being resolved
+- Fully implementing the database component and a proper interface